ivanitlearning/learning-k8s/Qns.md

 25. How do we know where the `--kubeconfig` option for kube-controller-manager is supposed to point to?

+26. How does the users in kubeconfig relate to the users in CSR?

+27. When creating users from .csr files, do we need to use user.key?
+Or just create and approve CSR from base64 .csr?

+    * Is the field "expirationSeconds" not needed in CSR definitions?

 # Progress

 * Done revision with topics